Courage and Sacrifice, Always Beside You

 A temporary exhibit featuring Wounded Warrior Dogs wooden sculptures by artist James Mellick will be on display in the Kettering Hall from Nov.
 8, 2019 through Jan.
 31, 2020.

-Mellick started the Wounded War Dogs Project, a traveling exhibition of wooden dog sculptures, to be symbolic of the sacrifices made and the wounds suffered by their human companions in battle and bring attention to the service and heroism of military working dogs.
+The Wounded Warrior Dogs Project is a traveling exhibition of wooden dog sculptures, intended to be symbolic of the sacrifices made and the wounds suffered by their human companions in battle.
+This installation of wounded and rehabilitated dogs is intended to open dialogue and encourage psychological healing of veterans and families, call attention to the ongoing needs of physically and psychologically wounded veterans through our bond with faithful canine companions, and bring attention to the service and heroism of military working dogs.

 About the artist: